-The Corporation is a party to a revolving credit facility expiring on October 10, 2018, pursuant to which it may borrow up to \$600.0 million, of which up to \$210.0 million is available in the form of letters of credit.
+The Corporation is a party to a revolving credit facility expiring on October 10, 2019 ("Revolving Credit Facility"), pursuant to which it may borrow up to \$700.0 million, of which up to \$210.0 million is available in the form of letters of credit.
+On June 13, 2014, the borrowing capacity under the Revolving Credit Facility was increased from \$600.0 million to \$700.0 million and the expiry date extended from October 10, 2018 to October 10, 2019.

-The Corporation also has a commercial paper program allowing up to \$400.0 million of unsecured short-term promissory notes to be issued in various maturities of no more than one year.
-The commercial paper program is supported by liquidity facilities available under the revolving credit facility; hence, available borrowing under its revolving credit facility is reduced by the amount of commercial paper outstanding at any point in time.
+The Corporation has a commercial paper program allowing up to \$500.0 million of unsecured short-term promissory notes ("Commercial Paper Program") to be issued in various maturities of no more than one year.
+On June 13, 2014, the amount the Corporation may issue under this program was increased from \$400.0 million to \$500.0 million.
+The Commercial Paper Program is supported by liquidity facilities available under the Revolving Credit Facility; hence, available borrowing under the Revolving Credit Facility is reduced by the amount of commercial paper outstanding at any point in time.